affffffffffffffffffffff/CS1-arduino-projects/README.md

 Use an accelerometer and a gyroscope.
 ### mar22a
 Gradually spin up and spin down a DC motor, first clockwise then counterclockwise.
 Use a 5V power supply module.
+### mar23a
+Rotate a stepper motor using a 5V power supply module.